Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 “Good morning, Mr. Naruhodo.”

 He’d left behind his usual collared black coat, gloves, and prosecutor’s sash.
 Ryunosuke realized belatedly that of course he would have: those were the accoutrements of public and court appearances, not office work.
-But in a simple fine white shirt, black waistcoat, and cravat, van Zieks looked almost... gentle.
+But in a simpler jacket, black waistcoat, and cravat, van Zieks looked almost... gentle.
 Less like the Reaper.
 More like the image of the man whose cordial letters Ryunosuke had come to look forward to over the last two years.

 “As you are aware,” said van Zieks wryly as he stepped into the office, “I am intended to be your judicial assistant, not your guest, and you do not appear to have tea ready at the moment.”